 It is expected that sales in major markets of drugs to treat psoriasis, witness robust growth over the next decade, increasing from $6.6 billion in 2013 to $10.7 billion in 2023.

-Some of the key companies operating in this industry and pharmaceutical seller for the hospitals are AbbVie Inc., Amgen Inc., Johnson & Johnson, Novartis AG, Eli Lilly & Company, AstraZeneca and Celgene Corporation while Several companies such as Boehringer Ingelheim and Sun Pharma have promising drugs in the pipeline.
+Some of the key companies operating in this industry and pharmaceutical sellers for the hospitals are AbbVie Inc., Amgen Inc., Johnson & Johnson, Novartis AG, Eli Lilly & Company, AstraZeneca, and Celgene Corporation while Several companies such as Boehringer Ingelheim and Sun Pharma have promising drugs in the pipeline.

-The dominant region in this market is the U.S. with more than 35.0% market share in 2016.
-Few factors responsible for its large share include established healthcare infrastructure, high adoption of therapeutics and presence of key manufacturers in the U.S. Some of the drivers fueling the market growth are increasing prevalence and favorable government initiatives.
+The dominant region in this market in the U.S. with more than 35.0% market share in 2016.
+Few factors responsible for its large share include established healthcare infrastructure, high adoption of therapeutics, and presence of key manufacturers in the U.S. Some of the drivers fueling the market growth are increasing prevalence and favorable government initiatives.

-Due to the rising awareness about early diagnosis, high unmet clinical needs of patients, rising disposable income and availability of effective treatment in Japan, it is estimated that pharmaceutical supply chain for hospitals witnesses the fastest growth next years with CAGR of around 13.0% in this country.
+Due to the rising awareness about early diagnosis, high unmet clinical needs of patients, rising disposable income, and availability of effective treatment in Japan, it is estimated by the pharmaceutical supply chain for hospitals that this country witnesses the fastest growth next years with CAGR of around 13.0%.